Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 Born in april 1895, she was the only relative I ever knew who was born in the 19th century.
-She was the youngest of thirteen children who became a kindergarden teacher until she married (she was fired as result, which was common law back in the day in the Netherlands, and not only there).
+She was the youngest of thirteen children who became a kindergarden teacher until she married (she was fired as result, which was law back in the day in the Netherlands, and not only there).

 Her husband died when she was just 32 years old, mother of 3 daughters, in the age of 5 (my grandmother), 3, and 1 year old.
 She rebranded the store she and